-On an annual basis, no later than 90 calendar days following the end of the federal program year (September 30), the Kingsport MTPO will cooperatively develop a listing of projects (including investments in pedestrian walkways and bicycle transportation facilities) for which funds under 23 U.S.C. or 49 U.S.C.
+On an annual basis, no later than 90 calendar days following the end of the federal program year (September 30), the Kingsport MTPO will cooperatively develop and make publicly available a listing of projects (including investments in pedestrian walkways and bicycle transportation facilities) for which funds under 23 U.S.C. or 49 U.S.C.
 Chapter 53 were obligated in the preceding program year.
 The listing shall be prepared in accordance with §450.314(a) and shall include all federally funded projects authorized or revised to increase obligations in the preceding program year.
 The listing shall at a minimum include the TIP information under §450.324(e)(1) and (4) and identify, for each project, the amount of Federal funds requested in the TIP, the Federal funding that was obligated during the preceding year, and the Federal funding remaining and available for subsequent years.
-The listing will be distributed and discussed at the Executive Board public meeting.
+The listing will be reviewed and discussed at a public meeting of the MTPO Executive Board.
 The list should be made publicly available and accessible as noted in the Public Display of Documents section of this document.
 Public comment is welcomed and will be recorded.